-Though once used indiscriminately in the same way we use “immigrant” now, the expression took on a new meaning between World Wars, in 1920s Paris.
-The Lost Generation, comprised of artists and writers like F. Scott Fitzgerald, Pablo Picasso, and Gertrude Stein, redesigned the way we view wealthy Westerners who decide to take a break from their country of origin.
+Although expat may have once been used indiscriminately with “immigrant,” now the expression has taken on a new meaning, especially between World Wars.
+The Lost Generation, emblematic of 1920s Paris, comprised of artists and writers like F. Scott Fitzgerald, Pablo Picasso, and Gertrude Stein, and these figures redesigned the way we view wealthy Westerners who decide to take a break from their country of origin.

 But what exactly made these people “expats” instead of “immigrants”?
 These two words, which should be interchangeable, carry extremely different connotations.
 When you google “expat France,” you get a series of “Top 10 Tips” lists, advice columns on making friends abroad, and blogs by quasi-Instagram models explaining how moving to France changed their lives.
 But when you sub in “immigrant” for “expat,” the search results are a little different: news articles about kids sleeping on the streets, the “immigration problem” facing Europe today, and dense PDFs explaining French immigration law.